sauravgaursmith/file-path-resolver/README.md

 ...
 ```

-Now, you can use `file-path-resolver` througout the project anywhere as shown in `What is the use ??` section.
+Now, you can use `file-path-resolver` throughout the project anywhere as shown in `What is the use ??` section.

 ### Use cases handling

-    # You have multiple file with same in different folders.
+    # You have multiple file with same name in different folders.

-Suppose you have `abc.js` file in `aaa` , `bbbb` and `ccc` folder/directory.
+Suppose you have `abc.js` file in `aaa` , `bbb` and `ccc` folder/directory.
 Now, you can require `abc.js` file  from `bbb` as,
 ```js
  /**
   * Pass the name of file as the first argument and folder/directory name as the second argument